 Myth #1: It’s fine to buy travel insurance at the last minute.

 Although you can buy insurance at the last minute, the best time to get your travel insurance is as soon as you book your holiday.
-This allows you to be covered not just for the duration of your trip, but also against anything that might stop you from getting there – from illnesses to cancelled flights.
+This allows you to be covered not just for the duration of your trip, but also against unexpected situations that might stop you from getting there – from illnesses to cancelled flights.
+And because we understand how uncertain life (and holidays) could get, Aviva added a new feature to their travel insurance which covers you for trip cancellation/ postponement for any reason!
+For example, if you book an expensive flight to Japan to see those gorgeous sakuras (cherry blossoms) with your BFF, put off buying your travel insurance, and then end up cancelling two weeks before departure because you had a tiff with your BFF, you can say “Sayonara” to the cash you’ve already put into the trip.
+However, with Aviva’s Travel Plus/ Prestige, you will be covered for your losses!

 Myth #2: Travel insurance is such a hassle and a waste of money, nothing will happen to me!